Skip to main content

 • Managing or shifting demand, including congestion pricing, tolling and transportation demand management strategies.

-• Alternative fuel projects, including public EV charging, hydrogen, natural gas and propane fueling and zero-emission equipment and vehicle purchases.
+• Alternative fuel projects, including public electric vehicle charging, hydrogen, natural gas and propane fueling, and zero-emission equipment and vehicle purchases.

 • Projects to improve traffic flow that are eligible under the Congestion Mitigation and Air Quality program, and that do not involve construction of new capacity.

-• Projects that reduce transportation emissions at port facilities, including EV infrastructure.
+• Projects that reduce transportation emissions at port facilities, including EV charging infrastructure.

 • Diesel engine retrofits.